andrewkroh/flowbeat/README.md

 The config is contained in `flowbeat.yml`.
 Use `-c <filename>` to point Flowbeat at a different config file.

+To use the geoip and ASN processors you need to download the GeoLite2 City and ASN databases from MaxMind: https://dev.maxmind.com/geoip/geoip2/geolite2/

 ```
 flowbeat:
   # UDP address to listen on for Netflow packets.